~ an essay on the game Metal Gear Solid (1998)

 Solid Snake is engaging in “One last job”; he is “Back in the saddle” for this one.
 And he is not just reentering a battlefield, he is resuming his role in the wider power struggles of the American military-industrial complex and the great geopolitical conflict of global nuclear proliferation.
 Top secret nuclear supply chains and experimental weaponry designed to win the next war dominate this complex realm; endless codes and acronyms provide the language for a world separate from not only civilian society, but from the remainder of the military itself.
 Navy SEALs, Green Berets, Delta Force, FOXHOUND, all U.S. special operators tasked with covert programs of foreign infiltration, assassination, coup d’etats.
 The military leadership in charge of directing their interventions, like Roy Campbell, are themselves full of secret agendas, information both withheld and incomplete.
 Defense contractors, weapons manufacturers, cybersecurity firms, ‘global policy think tanks’ — the industrial side of the complex — play their role within these decisions and conflicts through exchanges of resources, information, and capital with the U.S. government.
 All along the chain of command, even to the President himself, there are secrets within secrets regarding the political endgames of the machine’s overall maneuvering.

-The sprawling U.S. hydra of foreign policy and military interventionism acts consistently with pathological self-interest — while at the same time, like a faceless, mindless behemoth, it is composed of so many different agendas, timetables, and opportunities that it is full of deception and corruption within its own ranks.
+The sprawling U.S. hydra of foreign policy and military interventionism acts consistently with pathological self-interest, rooting out threats to its global hegemony — while at the same time, like a faceless, mindless behemoth, its own infrastructure is composed of so many different agendas, timetables, and opportunities that it is full of deception and corruption within its own ranks.
 Long-term missions drift in their purpose, black operations go without oversight, special operators go rogue.
-War crimes slip between the cracks of all the complexity, if they aren’t summoned as suddenly necessary to the primary objectives… Solid Snake has made his career performing as a tier 1 operator, an agent to this complex.
+War crimes slip between the cracks of all the complexity, if they aren’t summoned as suddenly necessary to the primary objectives… Solid Snake has made his career performing as a tier 1 operator, a prime agent unwittingly to this complex’s ends first, and his country second.

 “In a war, all of humanity’s worst traits come out.
 It’s easy to forget what a sin is in the middle of a battlefield.”